5 steps to increase your checkout conversions

-But a large chunk of these shoppers aren't using international credit cards to pay.
+Did you know that a large chunk of your customers aren't using international credit cards to pay?
 For example:

 The potential of cross-border ecommerce is huge and, by harnessing global ecommerce payments, you'll be able to reach literally hundreds of millions of new customers.